Tales from a Free-Range Childhood

 "I could have listened all morning to Donald Davis . . . his stories often left listeners limp with laughter at the same time they struggled with a lump in the throat."

-"Every time Donald Davis shares a story, he creates a miracle - a miracle of laughter, pure joy, and love."
+"Every time Donald Davis shares a story, he created a miracle - a miracle of laughter, pure joy, and love."

 "'Is Donald Davis coming?' is the question I'm asked most frequently about the Timpanogos Storytelling Festival.
 This collection of stories will show you why."